 Welcome to the era of Industry 4.0, where technology and innovation are taking manufacturing to a new level.
 Beyond smart manufacturing and industrial automation, Industry 4.0 extends its transformative influence across diverse sectors.
 From construction to logistics, its pervasive impact reshapes operations and establishes a new echelon of efficiency and connectivity.

-At its core, Industry 4.0 is a comprehensive framework that combines the newest technologies to upgrade industrial processes and production.
-These technologies include:
+At its core, 4IRI is a comprehensive framework that combines the newest technologies to upgrade industrial processes and production.
+Soon, we will explore how exactly modern techs streamline Industry 4.0 services.
+But before that, let’s just shortlist the core components of Industry 4.0.

 - Internet of Things